MatthewMetsoja/matteos_takeaway/README.md

 # restaurant
 Restaurant  PHP application.
-I am making with front for users and back for staff/admin
+Front for customers with stripe payment api and back for staff/admin.

-This is a OOP project that will use HTML5 CSS BOOTSTRAP. jquery/Javascript.
+OOP project with HTML5 CSS BOOTSTRAP. jquery/Javascript.